jersou/gitlab-tree-ok-cache/README.md

-# Add Tree ok in past job option, usefull in monorepos ~= Idempotent job
+# Add Tree ok in past job option, useful in monorepos ~= Idempotent job

 ### Problem to solve

 On monorepo projects (especially), the jobs are run all the time, even if their state has already been successfully run previously.
 Time and resources could be saved by checking that the version of the files used by the job has already succeeded in the past.

 ### Proposal

-An option in .gtlab-ci.yml file "idempotent_tree" (name to be determined) with an array of path could be used to an history of state of these "trees" that have passed the job with success.
+An option in `.gtlab-ci.yml` file "idempotent_tree" (name to be determined) with an array of path could be used to a history of state of these "trees" that have passed the job with success.

 ```
 service-A: